LetsEatLabs/Thyme/README.md

 # Thyme

-A CLI helper for interacting with the OpenAI API.
+A CLI helper for interacting with multiple AI/LLM APIs.
 Capable of sending files using built-in prompts, examples (coming soon), and prompt-chains (coming soon).
-Also capable of simple direct queries.
+Also capable of simple direct queries and sending files.

 Useful as an inter-process tool, to use as a "function call" from your other applications.
 Or just use it as a CLI tool, you do you.